River Bräkneån

 Higher ecological status

 River Bräkneån is located in south-eastern Sweden and flows into the Baltic Sea between Karlshamn and Ronneby.
 In Blekinge County, River Bräkneån is a Natura 2000 site.
 River Bräkneån has a moderate species richness of benthic animals and fish, with 16 known fish species, including trout, river lamprey and eel.
-It is also home to the pearl mussel and the thick-shelled mussel.
+It is also home to the freshwater pearl mussel and the thick-shelled river mussel.
 However, mussel reproduction is very limited, which threatens their survival in the river.

 Ecological challenges and restoration needs